 Bachelor of Arts or Bachelor of Science (B.A., B.S.)

 The legal studies major involves the study of law and contemporary issues related to law as part of a liberal education.
-The American Bar Association approved B.A./B.S. and postbaccalaureate legal studies certificate focus on both theory and practice and prepare students for work as paralegals and for other careers in the field of law.
+The American Bar Association approved B.A./B.S. focuses on both theory and practice and prepares students for work as paralegals and for other careers in the field of law.

-Legal studies students may earn bachelor of arts (B.A.) or bachelor of science (B.S.) degree or a postbaccalaureate certificate.
+Legal studies students may earn a bachelor of arts (B.A.) or bachelor of science (B.S.) degree.
 The B.A. requires third semester proficiency in a foreign language.
 The B.S. requires completion of courses in statistics and research methods.
 A minor, not approved by the ABA, is also available.